orgurar/ms-template-injection/README.md

 ### data

-Contains the VBA code (can be found in `macro_vba_code.vb` file) and the textual file of the binary data.
+`data/WinService.txt` Contains the textual file of the binary data.
 In order to download the `binary` malware without the os blocking the file, I encoded it using `certutil` to a text file, then in the `VBA Macro` I will decode it.

 ### src

 Contains the source code for the payload written in `C++`.
+In addition, the `vba macro` folder contains the `Visual Basic for Applications` code used to write the document's macro.

 ## Built With